TyrfingMjolnir/FMPReport2xcdatamodel/README.md

 # FMPReport2xcdatamodel

-This piece of tooling gives you the power to convert a FileMaker graph to a CoreData graph by using this xslt as described above.
+This piece of tooling gives you the power to convert a 1 file FileMaker graph to a CoreData graph by using this xslt as described above.
 If you use FileMaker as single source of truth AND need native support for data in iOS I have not find any better way to achieve naming conformity throughout the solution.

 License
 =======